 There are good health and safety advice and useful FAQs on the HSE website.
 Our workplace consultants can also provide knowledgeable advice, assist with design plans and workplace adjustments, suitable office furniture and complete detailed DSE workstation assessments.

-Correct set-up of office furniture - You can purchase the best-selling desk or chair on the market, but if it isn’t set-up correctly you could end with unnecessary back or neck pain, or worst-case scenarios, permanent spinal damage.
+Correct set-up of office furniture – You can purchase the best-selling desk or chair on the market, but if it isn’t set up correctly you could end up with unnecessary back or neck pain, or worst-case scenarios, permanent spinal damage.